zia-ai/humanfirst-module/README.md

 * install requirements  `pip install -r requirements.txt --no-cache`

 ## Using pytest to test everything is working fine

+First you need to decide if you are going to test locally or against staging/prod.
+Start with staging and production.

+Set your HF_USERNAME and HF_PASSWORD env variable to match the environment you wish to test against.

+For running against staging or production time synchronisation is not necessary `SKIP_CONFTEST=1` is an environment variable which prevents that running by skipping all of conftest.py.
+For running on an AIO container locally it is.

+### running on production

+This is the default.

 `SKIP_CONFTEST=1 pytest --cov ./humanfirst/ --cov-report html --cov-report term` --cov-report html - produces a report in HTML page --cov-report term - prints the report in console --cov-report term:skip-covered - helps to see uncovered parts SKIP_CONFTEST=1 - prevents slow synchronization with time server which is required only for running AIO containers locally.

+### Running on staging

+Switch environment variable `HF_ENVIRONMENT` = "staging"

+Reset `HF_USERNAME` and `HF_PASSWORD` to be the relevant staging values.

+To check are running on staging set `HF_LOG_CONSOLE_ENABLE` = TRUE and `HF_LOG_LEVEL` = DEBUG

+Start the test again but with the console output printed `SKIP_CONFTEST=1 pytest --cov ./humanfirst/ --cov-report html --cov-report term -s`

+You should see it calling `https://api-staging.humanfirst.ai:443` in the logs

+### Running on AIO container

+Doing this requires the ability to run docker commands.
+Check docker is working with `docker run hello-world` or `sudo docker run hello-world` depending on whether you have a user or root docker setup.

+You may need to run this from outside your local academy workbench

 ## Build packages